AndrewNolte/vscode-system-verilog/CONFIG.md

     Arguments to pass to the tool

-- `verilog.verilogFormat.veribleFormatter.path`: string = "verible"
+- `verilog.verilogFormat.veribleFormatter.path`: string = "{"windows":"verible.exe","linux":"verible","mac":"verible"}"

     Path to the tool